Water / wastewater

 Despite reductions in the amount of phosphorus entering rivers from WTWs, it is still the main cause of water quality failures.
 Due to the requirements of the Water Framework Directive, it is expected that over 700 wastewater treatment works will require Phosphorus removal during AMP7.

-ELIQUO HYDROK worked closely with the main contractor, Mott MacDonald Bentley, and Severn Trent Water throughout the project to ensure the project delivers high quality effluent at the right price.
+ELIQUO HYDROK worked closely with the main contractor, Mott MacDonald Bentley, and Severn Trent Water throughout the project to ensure the it delivers high-quality effluent at the right price.